athalhammer/b/accomodation.md

 We have booked all the accommodation available in Ligüerre de Cinca for our wedding.
 There are 2 hotels and 23 apartments.
 As soon as you confirm your attendance to the wedding, we will reserve a room for you.
 So you don’t really need to worry about this :-).
 Fifteen days before the wedding, you will need to register yourself through the official website of Ligüerre using a code that we will send to you through whatsapp.
 You will need to provide all your data as if you would be booking a room at a normal hotel.

 *The accommodation costs from Saturday (13th) to Sunday (14th) is on us!* For those that would like to join us since Friday we will share with you the special price that Ligüerre is making for us for that day.
-Breakfast is included in that price.
+Breakfast on Saturday is included.

 __Additional Information provided by Ligüerre:__